 ~ costume traditionale romanesti, port popular romanesc ~

 Traditional sewing differed from today’s western-style sewing which is concentrated on quick practical sewing.
 The fabrics were produced at home, not bought.
-The main fabrics used were homemade cotton, wool, leather, borangic (traditional Romanian silk), hemp, linen.
+The main fabrics were homemade cotton, wool, leather, borangic (traditional Romanian silk), hemp, linen.
 Lace or velvet were also used.
 The materials kept cool during summer and warm during winter.
-The clothes were colored using vegetable dye made from plants.
+The clothes were colored using vegetable dye made from local plants.

 - white shirt called ie